Ken1-3/public__llc/README.md

 #### We will also filter out any bad data that may cause issues with the dataset

 ```
-#clean the dataset from problematic values
+#Clean the dataset from problematic values

+#Emptpy lists
 issue_list = []
 location_list = []

-#list to scan for values
+#List of items to scan for
 remove_list = [',',':','/',' ','>',';','?']

-#filter out any bad data
+#Filter out any bad data
 for clean in df.itertuples():
     for i in clean:
         if i in remove_list: